Bobtheplug/Ticket-Bot-Docusaurus/docs/config.md

 	"status": {
-		"enabled": true, // If you want to enable the status of the bot "text": "github.com/Sayrix", // The text of the status "type": "PLAYING", // PLAYING, WATCHING, LISTENING, STREAMING, COMPETING "url": "https://twitch.tv/grimkujow", // The url of the status if the type is STREAMING (can be blank) "status": "online" // online, idle, dnd, invisible set to online if the type is STREAMING },
+		"enabled": true, // If you want to enable the status of the bot "text": "Lureware Ticket - made by bobtheplug", // The text of the status "type": "PLAYING LUREWARE", // PLAYING, WATCHING, LISTENING, STREAMING, COMPETING "url": "", // The url of the status if the type is STREAMING (can be blank) "status": "online" // online, idle, dnd, invisible set to online if the type is STREAMING },